Baxter to buy Sweden's Gambro for $4 billion

 Excluding special items, Baxter expects the Gambro transaction to reduce earnings per diluted share by 10 to 15 cents in 2013 and be neutral or add modestly to them in 2014.
 The deal is expected to close in the first half of next year.

-Excluding the impact of special items and estimated amortization of intangible assets, the company said the deal should not affect earnings in 2013 and should add 20 to 25 cents per diluted share in 2014.
+Excluding the impact of special items and estimated amortization of intangible assets, the company said the deal should not affect earnings in 2013 and add 20 to 25 cents a diluted share in 2014.

 Baxter said it expected the deal to add to earnings per diluted share, excluding special items, after 2014.